 3. Potential Impact on Government Benefits: Receiving a lump sum from a reverse mortgage can affect your eligibility for certain government benefits, such as Medicaid or Supplemental Security Income (SSI).
 It's crucial to understand the potential impact on your benefits before proceeding.

 Ultimately, the decision of whether a reverse mortgage is right for you depends on your unique financial situation and goals.
-It's recommended to consult with a reputable mortgage professional, like My Garden Park (NMLS #321032), to discuss your options and receive personalized advice.
+It's recommended to consult with a reputable mortgage professional, like Garden Park FIRM (NMLS #321032), to discuss your options and receive personalized advice.

 Give us a call at 714-903-7750 or email us at email@example.com to schedule a consultation.
 Our team of experts is here to guide you through the reverse mortgage process and help you make an informed decision.